Topologically protected frequency control of broadband signals in dynamically modulated waveguide arrays: Dynamically Modulated Waveguide Arrays

-For a rational $\Phi={p}/{q}$ (with $p,q$ co-prime integers), the band-structure of the HH model is composed by $q$ bands with non-trivial topological properties~\cite{Ozawa2019}.
-As a consequence of such non trivial topology, in a finite lattice geometry, chiral edge states appear within each bandgap.
+For a rational $\Phi={p}/{q}$ (with $p,q$ co-prime integers), the band-structure of the HH model is composed by $q$ bands with non-zero Chern numbers signalling non-trivial topological properties~\cite{Ozawa2019}.
+As a consequence of such non trivial topology, in a finite lattice geometry, chiral edge states appear within each bandgap and can be used to unidirectionally transport light around the edge of the system.
 In particular, we consider a ribbon geometry with a finite extension along the spatial dimension and infinite in the frequency dimension.
 The resulting bandstructure is shown in fig.\ref{fig:fig3}c: depending on the value of the frequency momentum $k_f$, mid-gap states appear with well defined and opposite group velocities, exponentially localized at the opposite spatial edges of the waveguide array, indicated by the green and orange curves in the figure.
-Since only one state exist in each gap for each edge, they are immune to elastic back-scattering on disorder and allow for unidirectional transport, in our case along the frequency direction.
+Since a single state only exists in each gap for each edge, they are immune to elastic back-scattering on disorder and allow for unidirectional transport, in our case along the frequency direction.

 To demonstrate that unidirectional states with a specific chirality can be excited in a realistic experiment we inject a broadband input state with specific values of the frequency momenta $k_f$ into the left-most waveguide of the array.
-As already described in the single waveguide case, the frequency momentum $k_f$ corresponds to the time delay $\Delta T$ with respect to the dynamical modulation.
-Fig.\ref{fig:fig3}d shows how this procedure indeed results in the excitation of blue- or red-shifting topological modes, depending on the excited edge and frequency momenta: as one can see from the dispersion relation of the specific HH lattice under consideration, each edge supports indeed a single edge state for each value of $k_f$ which avoids difficulties in selecting the desired propagation constant\cite{stutzer2018}.
+As already described in the single waveguide case, the frequency momentum $k_f$ corresponds to the time delay $\Delta T$ with respect to the dynamical modulation: having a localized beam in $k_f$ then corresponds to having a temporally short pulse, well shorter than the modulation period $T_m$ and wider in frequency than the modulation frequency $\omega_m$.

+Fig.\ref{fig:fig3}d shows how this procedure indeed results in the excitation of blue- or red-shifting topological modes, depending on the excited edge and on the value of the frequency momentum: as one can see from the dispersion relation of the specific HH lattice under consideration, each edge supports indeed a single edge state for each value of $k_f$: thanks to this fact, there is no need to use additional ``straw'' waveguides to select states with the desired propagation constant~\cite{stutzer2018,wu2021quasi}.
+As this topological state is exponentially localized at the interface, light stays confined in the vicinity of the spatial edge and does not substantially penetrate into the bulk waveguide, whereas the overall frequency spectrum is shifted towards higher (or lower) frequencies, as illustrated in the inset.

 The key novelty of the topologically protected frequency transport in the hybrid frequency-space lattice is highlighted in fig.\ref{fig:fig4}.
 While in the clean system the frequency shift may look very similar to the one of the isolated waveguide configuration shown in figure \ref{fig:fig2}(e,f), the behaviour in the presence of disorder is completely different.
 In the figure, we consider as an example a frequency-dependent refractive index, as it would be the case with an impure optical medium.
 For an isolated waveguide, such a disorder would induce a localization effect, so that the frequency conversion is inhibited (fig.\ref{fig:fig4}a).
 On the contrary, as shown in fig.\ref{fig:fig4}b, when happening through a topological mode the frequency shift is robust.